 - Genetic traits: You cannot control your own genetics, just as you can’t control those of an adopted child.
 Instead, an adopted child will be their own unique blend of inherited and acquired traits.

 - When you’re placed with a child: Many factors contribute to the amount of time a family waits to be placed with a child, and the birth mother may change her mind for a number of reasons.

 - Emotions of expectant parents: While adoptive families may be going through their own emotional struggle, it’s important that they remain supportive of the feelings of expectant parents.

 For adoptive parents, the process is really more about finding the right prospective birth mother than the “perfect” child to adopt.
 Finding a potential birth mother that matches your needs is the most important step in the adoption process; everything else will be a result of that decision.

-With American Adoptions, families can better their chances at finding the right adoption opportunity for their needs through written and video profiles, screening and counseling, advertising and marketing services, and pre-placement contact mediation.
+With American Adoptions, families can better their chances at finding the right adoption opportunity for their needs through written and video profiles, screening and counseling, advertising and marketing services, and open adoption education and support.

 To learn more about adoptive parent’s choices in adoption with American Adoptions, call 1-800-ADOPTION today or request free adoption information.